jeremiah-k/mmrelay-wiki/Core-Plugins.md

-M<>M Relay supports a plugin system to expand its capabilities.
+# Core Plugins

+M<>M Relay includes several built-in plugins that extend its functionality.
+These plugins can be enabled in your configuration file.

-Core plugins:
+## Available Core Plugins

 | Plugin      | Command         | Matrix Support | Radio Support | Description                                                        |
 | ----------  | --------------- | -------------- | ------------- | ------------------------------------------------------------------ |